-This is the problem that my self-paced workshop will explore and resolve with a custom solution built using the Power Platform.
+This is the problem that my self-paced “workshop” explores and attempts to resolve with a custom solution built using the Power Platform.

-This workshop will quickly review a typical shared mailbox with subfolders and then jump right in to planning and building a custom solution to keep track of the messages in the mailbox folders and subfolders without having to manually check the mailbox.
-This is a working solutions for teams or managers to assist in active workflow management.
+This workshop will quickly review a typical shared mailbox with subfolders and then jump right in to planning and building a custom solution to help keep track of the messages in the mailbox folders and subfolders without having to manually check the mailbox.
+This can be a working solution for teams or managers to assist in active workflow management.

 This workshop includes:

 What you’ll need:

 - A Power Apps license (free trial version works)